Frequently asked questions

 Q. Do I need any specialist equipment?

-A. No. We have a store of mats, cushions and blankets for use (subject to availability) and there are chairs.
+A. No. We have a stock of mats, cushions and blankets for use (subject to availability) and there are chairs.
 If you become a regular meditator, you may choose to buy your own equipment and of course you can bring that if you wish.

 Q. What clothing shall I wear?